LearningTypeScript/projects/projects/syntax-extensions/typespeare/02-much-ado-about-enums/README.md

 ## Specification

-Convert the code in `index.ts` and `colors.ts` from to use Typescript enums.
+Convert the code in `index.ts` and `colors.ts` from to use TypeScript enums.

 ## Files